MSc International Accounting

-Offering the opportunity to become fully ACCA exam qualified (if entering the programme with ACCA F1-F9 passes/ exemptions), the programme will enhance your employability, with specialist coverage of a range of topic areas as well as a professional qualification.
+Offering the opportunity to become fully ACCA exam qualified (if entering the programme with passes/exemptions in all the ACCA Applied Knowledge/Skills papers (F1-F9)), the programme will enhance your employability, with specialist coverage of a range of topic areas as well as a professional qualification.
 Being located in the heart of the city of London, our campus is the perfect place to begin your career in Accounting as you will have the opportunity to engage with professional networks and industry.

 Core areas ranging from advanced financial reporting to financial management, business strategy, governance, risk, assurance, taxation and ethics are included in the programme, while preparing you for your dissertation with the Research and Business Skills module focussing on real-world data.
 The innovative Strategic Business Leader module takes a case study approach to develop the skills necessary to become a business leader.

 Optional modules in Semester 2 allow you to focus your studies on your areas of interest including financial management, performance management, audit and assurance and taxation, all at an advanced level.